As she sat down for theater class in her fourth week at Fairfield University, freshman Chastity Berrios checked her back pocket. Her car key was gone.

 “I can’t find my key,” she confessed.
 “I’m freaking out a bit.”

-Her mom, who owns the car, was on vacation in the Dominican Republic.
+Her mom, who owns the car, was out of town.
 There is no spare key.

 And so the hunt began.